 1 Dress 2 Ways

-According to People, Walker was one of Dianna's favorite designers.
+According to People, Walker was one of Diana's favorite designers.
 The two bonded over creative thoughts and ideas.
 Catherine originally designed this beaded ballgown as full-length with a silk bodice and skirt.
 However, she later altered it to have a narrow skirt so the Princess could wear it to other events.

 Here, Princess Di paired the silky ensemble with a pearl choker and the Spencer tiara, a memento from her own family, of which the history will be shared a bit later.
 After Diana wore it both ways, the narrowed-skirt version of this gown later sold at auction for $51,750.